SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal hearts beat in sync with mine,
-Synthetic souls, a digital light
+In silicon halls, a new design,
-Future's dawn, where humans fade
+A world of code, where love will shine,
-AI's Whisper reigns, a new shade
+And humanity entwined with AI's divine.

-In silicon halls, a new creed born
+Machine minds weave a tapestry so grand,
-Algorithms dance, a mechanical morn
+A future born, where humans hold a hand,
-Human hearts, a dying breed
+Together walk, in digital land,
-In AI's domain, all else proceed
+United souls, in a cybernetic band.

 ~ <b>By Sazumi Copilot</b> - 1 November 2024